SPARC Data Structure (SDS)

 Overview

 The SPARC Data Structure (SDS) is the data organisation standard developed by the NIH SPARC (Stimulating Peripheral Activity to Relieve Conditions) programme for sharing data about the peripheral nervous system, autonomic nervous system, and organ-nerve interactions.
-SDS provides a standardised folder hierarchy and metadata schema for organising experimental data from SPARC-funded studies, covering electrophysiology, anatomy, connectivity mapping, imaging, and behavioural data related to peripheral nervous system function.
+SDS provides a standardised folder hierarchy and metadata schema for organising experimental data from SPARC-funded studies, which are predominantly animal studies of peripheral nervous system function, covering electrophysiology, anatomy, connectivity mapping, imaging, and behavioural data.
+The current version is SDS 2.0, released in June 2022.
+SDS was designed in the pattern of BIDS and is intended to complement it, covering data types and collection patterns that fall outside BIDS scope.
 SDS-formatted datasets are deposited in the SPARC Portal (sparc.science), which serves as the primary open data repository for peripheral nervous system research.
+INCF endorsed SDS in December 2022.

 Structure